mikolajroszak/qsp-protocol-node/doc/node-operator.md

    ![](./node-operator/RELEASE-NOTIFICATIONS.png)

 ### Staying up-to-date through social media
-You can also be informed of the latest releases by following us on our social media channels.
+You can also be informed of the latest releases by following us social media.
 We will make an announcement every time we come out with a new release.

 - Follow us on [Twitter](https://twitter.com/Quantstamp)
 - Follow us on [Reddit](https://www.reddit.com/r/quantstamp)

 We will also make these announcements in our Monthly Community Updates.

+### Resetting environment variables
+For a refresher on how to reset environment variables on Terminal, visit [this section](https://github.com/quantstamp/qsp-protocol-node/blob/COM-321-keeping-node-up-to-date/doc/node-operator.md#setting-up-your-local-machine-configuration-for-every-new-terminal-opened) of the node operator manual.

+*Note: You will need to reset your environment variables every time close your Terminal.*

 ## After running the node for a while
 ### Checking how much QSP is in your account